How to Remove Old Stains from Upholstery

-Rinse the spot out with a clean sponge, and clean water then let it dry.
+Rinse the spot out with a clean sponge and water and then allow it to dry.

-Most of these old stains come in bright colors like bright yellows, oranges, reds, greens or purples depending on the type of fruit they originated from.
-If your upholstery can be cleaned out with water, start by mixing a solution of a quart of cold water, a tablespoon of vinegar and a teaspoon of a clear liquid dishwashing or laundry detergent or shampoo and rub the stain with the solution.
+Most of these old stains come in bright colors like yellows, oranges, reds, greens or purples depending on the type of fruit they originated from.
+If your upholstery can be cleaned out with water, start by mixing a solution of a quart of cold water, a tablespoon of vinegar and a teaspoon of a clear dishwashing liquid, laundry detergent, or shampoo and rub the stain with the solution.
 Then rinse it out using clean water and a clean cloth and let it dry.

-If the stain still shows or if your upholstery care tag is labeled as S, use rubbing alcohol or that old and cheap tasting bottle of vodka you have had in storage since college.
+If the stain still shows or if your upholstery care tag is labeled as S, use rubbing alcohol.
 Using a spray bottle, spray it on the stain, and rub it off vigorously with a white sponge or cloth till the spot is gone.
-Begin always with the exterior of the stain working towards its middle to avoid it spreading out further.
+Begin always with the exterior of the stain working towards the middle to avoid it spreading out further.

 In rare cases where the upholstery fabric allows for bleaching, use chlorine or oxygen bleach or a color-safe bleach as applicable.
 Then let it dry.

-If the evidence of the Netflix and chill binge you had three weeks back is still showing on your recliner upholstery, the greasy marks from that last box of pizza continually reminding you of your poor lifestyle choices, it is time wipe the slate…recliner clean.
-For old oily and greasy stain on your upholstery, the first step is to try to absorb them out of the fabric as much as possible.
-You can do this by use of baking soda or cornstarch.
+For old oil and grease stains on your upholstery, the first step is to try to absorb them from the fabric as much as possible.
+You can do this by using baking soda or cornstarch.
 Place any of these items onto the stain, and let them soak out the grease for about 15 minutes.

-Afterwards, scrape, brush or vacuum them off then use a dry cleaning solvent or rubbing alcohol, vodka, and a clean white cloth or sponge to rub out the oily stain.
+Afterward, scrape, brush or vacuum them off with a dry cleaning solvent or rubbing alcohol, and a clean white cloth or sponge to rub out the oily stain.
 Blot till the solvent is absorbed then let it dry.